Heathens (Twenty One Pilots song): Composition

-"Heathens" is an rap rock song that lasts for a duration of three minutes and fifteen seconds.
+"Heathens" is a rap rock song that has a duration of three minutes and fifteen seconds.
 According to the sheet music published at Musicnotes.com by Alfred Music, it is written in the time signature of common time, with a moderate tempo of 90 beats per minute.
 "Heathens" is composed in the key of E minor, while Tyler Joseph's vocal range spans one octave and three notes, from a low of E3 to a high of G4.
 The song has a basic sequence of C–Em–Am–Em in the verses, changes to C/E–Am–Em–C–Am–B7 during the pre-chorus, and follows C–Am–E at the refrain, bridge and outro as its chord progression.

 Critical reception

-Sam Law of the predominantly rock music-related magazine Kerrang! named it the band's sixth best song in April 2020, describing it as a "deliciously insidious single" and "largely unlike anything else they'd done" he further said that it was "the best thing to come out of 2016's otherwise almost-entirely abortive Suicide Squad adaptation".
+Sam Law of Kerrang! named it the band's sixth best song in April 2020, describing it as a "deliciously insidious single" and "largely unlike anything else they'd done".
+He further said that it was "the best thing to come out of 2016's otherwise almost-entirely abortive Suicide Squad adaptation".

 Commercial performance

-The song peaked in the runner-up position for four consecutive weeks on the US Billboard Hot 100, but was kept out of the top spot by The Chainsmokers' "Closer", becoming the duo's second top 5 single on the Hot 100.
+The song peaked in the runner-up position for four consecutive weeks on the US Billboard Hot 100, but was kept out of the top spot by The Chainsmokers' "Closer", becoming the duo's second top five single on the Hot 100.
 It is the band's highest-peaking single, tied with "Stressed Out".
-It spent 18 consecutive weeks in the top 10 of the Hot 100 before it dropped out on December 31, 2016.
+It spent 18 consecutive weeks in the top 10 of the Hot 100 before dropping out on December 31, 2016.

-With "Ride" charting at number five and "Heathens" at four in the same week, Twenty One Pilots had become the third rock act with simultaneous top five Hot 100 singles in the chart's 58-year history, following only the Beatles and Elvis Presley, as well as the first duo in three years.
+With "Ride" charting at number five and "Heathens" at four in the same week, Twenty One Pilots became the third rock act with simultaneous top five Hot 100 singles in the chart's 58-year history, following only the Beatles and Elvis Presley, as well as the first duo in three years.
 "Heathens" reached number one on the Hot Rock Songs chart, and holds the record for second longest running single at number one, spending 30 weeks at the summit.
 The song also peaked at number one on the Alternative Songs chart, and reached the top 20 in a variety of other charts.
-As of September 2017, "Heathens" had sold over 2.1 million copies in the US.
+By September 2017, "Heathens" had sold over 2.1 million copies in the US.
+The song is the second by the band to be certified Diamond, indicating sales of over 10 million copies.

-The song had also reached number five on the UK Singles Chart.
-"Heathens" also made it into the top 10 in more than 15 different countries, including Australia, Belgium, Canada and Switzerland.
+The song also reached number five on the UK Singles Chart.
+"Heathens" also made it into the top 10 in more than 15 countries, including Australia, Belgium, Canada and Switzerland.